Type on the line above then press the Enter/Return key to submit a new search query

 Ms Naomi Holley – MEd(Leadership&Mgt), BEd(Sec), GradCert(CareerDevelPrac), Cert IV Career Devel, MACEL.

-As the Dean of Academic Programs at Somerville House, Naomi brings a rich background in fostering academic excellence within girls’ education.
+As the Dean of Academics at Somerville House, Naomi brings a rich background in fostering academic excellence within girls’ education.
 With a tenure spanning over twelve years at St Margaret’s Anglican Girls School, Naomi has held a variety of roles including Head of Faculty, Head of Year and Director of Careers and Pathways.

 Naomi demonstrates innovative approaches to integrating technology in education and has a deep commitment to fostering academic care.
 She has a proven track record in leading transformative educational change, including the enhancement of the P-12 Learning Development, Careers Education and Counselling Programs.
 Her previous initiatives have significantly enhanced data analytics processes and academic planning across the secondary school.